kcfresh53/Godot-Debug-Camera/README.md

 ## Usage

 1. Press the minus (-) key to toggle the debug camera.
+2. Press (CTRL+Z) key combination to undo changes made.
-2. Use the provided controls to navigate within your scene.
+3. Use the provided controls to navigate within your scene.
-3. Enjoy easy debugging and navigation in both 2D and 3D environments.
+4. Enjoy easy debugging and navigation in both 2D and 3D environments.

 ## Support